Getting in to and around the city centre

 Visitors receive a 50% discount when using Q-Park Charles Street, simply collect an exit voucher from the Box Office or The Workstation reception.

-Information correct at time of publishing.
+Information correct at time of publication.

-Clean Air Zone
+Clean Air Zone (CAZ)

 At the end of February 2023, Sheffield City Council introduced a 'class C chargeable zone' for the most polluting heavy goods vehicles (HGVs), light goods vehicles (LGVs), vans, buses, coaches and taxis that drive within the inner ring road and city centre.
-Private cars and motorbikes are not subject to the charge.

 Further information is available from the Sheffield City Council website.
 You can also use this handy vehicle checker to see if your vehicle would be charged for entering the CAZ.